Social Consensus/Phantom Riches

 But Rangel did not invest the money Astorga and others gave him.
 Instead, he stole at least $30 million from more than 500 Hispanic, mostly working class, victims.
 The company was a sham—it wasn't registered with any regulatory or government agency.
 He also secretly and fraudulently took title to many of their homes.

-That's called affinity fraud and experts say it's a common tactic of crooks.
-But there are steps individuals can take to protect themselves.
+That's called social consensus, and experts say it's a common tactic of crooks and a key driver of affinity fraud.
+But there are steps you can take to protect yourself.

 Robert Retana, an attorney who grew up in the Los Angeles area, offers this advice: "It's important to check with the SEC and FINRA to find out if the company is registered.
 It's also important to realize that if a company is offering excessive rates of return, that's a red flag.
 It's important for people not to be impressed by someone who is well dressed, drives a fancy car or has a nice office—it gives the impression of being a successful business person, but that doesn't mean he is not committing fraud."